webnitros/modx-extra-docker/README.md

-# Creating an application for MODX Revolution 2 in Docker
+# Creating an components for MODX Revolution 2 in Docker

 Rapid application deployment for MODX Revolution 2